-PE will be on a Wednesday and a Thursday with Coach T. On a Wednesday the children will be learning a range of skills to apply to rugby and on a Thursday they will be learning a range of skills to apply to football.
+PE will be on a Tuesday and a Friday.
+On a Tuesday the children will be learning a range of skills to apply to football and on a Friday they will be learning a range of skills to develop their balance, coordination and agility.